Close Menu

 If you are in the early stages of dementia, then you may often feel confused.
 For example, you may have trouble remembering faces or phone numbers you have always known.
 You may also have difficulty remembering what day or month it is.
 It is also common to become lost while driving in a neighborhood know well.
 Similarly, you may have trouble finding your own home after you leave the store.

 An example of dementia’s mental confusion from one of our clients stand out.
 In court, the judge asked him if he had trouble finding his car when he came out of the store.
 “No,” he said, “I have trouble remembering what kind of car I drive.
 Before I look for the car, I have to call my daughter and ask her what kind of car I drive.
 Once she tells me, then I go look for it.
 If I find it, I can drive home.
 Sometimes, she has to come to store and help me find the car.”
-This is an example of how dementia causes confusion and memory impairment.
+This is an example of how the disease causes confusion and memory problems.

 THE STAGES OF DEMENTIA